 In the past few decades, archaeological studies in southern Oregon have expanded upon the early work described above.
-That work is well described in Bowden et al. (2009) and summarized here with supplemental information from publicly available sources.
+That work is well described in Bowden et al. (2009) and summarized here.
 Modern archaeological studies focus on the relationship of environment and cultures as well as landscape changes.

 On the coast, Don Whereat and Patricia Whereat Phillips of the CTCLUSI have contributed to a better understanding of prehistory in the region and Donald Ivy of the Coquille Tribe has led a comprehensive inventory of archaeological sites in the tribe's ancestral homelands.
-During the early 2000s, Mark Tveskov of Southern Oregon University Laboratory of Archaeology (SOULA), in collaboration with the Coquille Tribe, conducted investigations of shell middens and lithic sites along the Coquille River (Tveskov 2004; Tveskov and Cohen 2007).
 Federal agencies such as the FWS and BLM have also contributed by conducting ongoing cultural resource studies in the region.
-In addition, recent surveys have identified a number of wooden stake Native American fish weir sites in the Coquille and Coos estuaries (Byram and Witter 2002; Tveskov and Erlandson 2003; Punke et al. 2018b).
-As a result of these collaborations, the archaeology of the lower Coquille River valley is fairly well known.
+As a result of these collaborations and modern approach to archaeology, the Coquille River estuary is now one of the most well-understood estuaries in the Northwest with respect to archaeology and geologic history.
 Unfortunately, little work has been done in the upland portions of the southern Oregon coast.
-The Pacific Connector Pipeline Project is one of the largest systematic inventories ever conducted in the Coast Range of Coos and Douglas Counties, Oregon.
+Surveys conducted for the Jordan Cove Energy Project represent the largest systematic survey ever to occur in Coos County.

-Alternatively, inland in the upper Umpqua River Basin of Douglas County, recent work has focused on upland areas, where more federally-managed lands are situated, than in lowlands and river bottom areas.
-In this county, the most extensive archaeological surveys have been conducted by the Forest Service and the BLM.
-Many of the pre-contact sites identified by studies in the Umpqua Basin have been located along historic trails in the uplands.
+Alternatively, inland in the Umpqua River Basin of Douglas County, recent work has focused on upland areas where more federally-managed lands are than in lowland river bottom areas.
+In this county, the most extensive work has been conducted by the USFS and the BLM, resulting in higher densities of known sites in the upland areas.
+Many of the prehistoric sites identified by studies in the Umpqua Basin have been located along historic trails in the uplands.
 However, ethnographic studies and archaeological studies that incorporate an analysis of traditional resource distributions suggest that residential sites and resource harvest and processing sites are more likely to occur at lower elevations.

-Compared to other regions of the Project, less is understood of the prehistory of the upper Rogue River Basin in Jackson County.
-In the 1980s, excavations were conducted at the stratified Marial Site on the Rogue River, with deposits spanning 8,000 years (Griffin 1983), and at 35JA53, on the Applegate River, which yielded radiocarbon dates to the Holocene (Brauner 1983).
+Compared to other regions of the Project, less is understood of the prehistory of the Rogue River Basin in Jackson County.
 Recent regional work has been trying to remedy this, relying on the vast amount of data produced by early large-scale archaeological projects in the area.
-For instance, in the 1990s, Oregon State Museum of Anthropology published their work at sites 35JA189 and 35JA190 on the upper Rogue River and AINW published studies in the Cascade foothills near Bear Creek Valley.
+For instance, in the 1990s, Oregon State Museum of Anthropology published their work at sites 35JA189 and 35JA190 on the upper Rogue River and AINW published studies along a gas pipeline in the Cascade foothills near Bear Creek Valley.
 Even more recently, SOULA has conducted large-scale investigations in collaboration with the Medford District of the BLM as part of the Upper Rogue Valley Archaeology Project.
 The project focused on the western Cascades and is designed to provide a better context for understanding upland sites, develop management strategies, and raise public awareness regarding the negative effects of pot hunting and looting.

-Similar to the Rogue River Basin, the Upper Klamath Basin in Klamath County, has had a limited amount of archaeological investigation in recent decades, with the bulk of study occurring prior to the 1980s.
-For example, excavations from the 1960s to the 1980s at the Nightfire Island Site, on the shore of Lower Klamath Lake, found occupations dating from 6,000 to 1,000 years ago (Grayson 1976; Sampson 1985).
+Similar to the Rogue River Basin, the Upper Klamath Basin in Klamath County, as had a limited amount of archaeological investigation in recent decades, with the bulk of study occurring prior to the 1980s.
 In the 1980s and 1990s, compliance projects for pipelines have allowed some large-scale archaeological study in the region.
-For the PGT Medford Extension Pipeline Project, in 1996, AINW excavated the Four Bulls Site, a stratified pre-contact midden (Wilson et al. 1996).
 Other work in the region has been more small-scale and focused on timber sales, land exchanges, transportation projects, cell towers, and transmission lines.
-Also in the 1990s, archaeological studies were conducted along the Williamson River by a team from the Oregon State Museum (Cheatham 1991) and the Bezuksewas Village Site (Cheatham et al. 1995).
-Joanne Mack (1991) conducted excavations in the Upper Klamath River Canyon that have contributed to the development of a regional culture chronology.
+Site-specific archaeological studies have also been conducted by Richard Cheatham at the Williamson Bridge Site and the Bezuksewas Village Site.
+Joanne Mack has also conducted excavations in the Upper Klamath River Canyon which have contributed to the development of a regional culture chronology.

-Previous Overviews, Surveys, and Testing Completed for the Jordan Cove LNG Terminal Project
+Previous Overviews, Surveys, and Testing Completed for the Jordan Cove LNG Project